 The milky hot spring has a weak acidity that is gentle to your skin.
 Drinking the hot spring has many health benefits as well, including better blood circulation to the digestive system and relieving constipation.

-When you plan your trip, remember to refer to the below list of attractions and ryokans!
+When planning your trip, remember to refer to the list of attractions and ryokans below!

 - Shirahone Onsen Sanjūsan Kannon (白骨温泉三十三観音)